ar-nowaczynski/spaceopt/README.md

 ## Usage

-If you have a discrete search space, for example:
+If you have a discrete hyperparameter search space, for example:

 ```python
 search_space = {